mlswg/mls-protocol/draft-barnes-mls-protocol.md

 its parent H(H(C')) encrypted under its current private key.

-Note that encrypting the new key to the previous root private key to distribute it to all participants is unsecure because it leads to insider attacks.
+Note that encrypting the new key to the previous root private key to distribute it to all participants is insecure because it leads to insider attacks.

 This strategy of sending the key of the parent to each node in the copath